Installed garage door opener

 The Remote Works Sometimes But Not Always

 Intermittent remote issues have quite a few common causes.
 They range from simple battery problems to signal interference.
-Work through these before picking up the phone:
+Work through these before contacting a technician:

 Replace the battery first before trying other possible fixes.

-Nearby devices like LED bulbs or routers can block the remote signal.
+Nearby devices like LED bulbs or routers can block the remote.

-A bent or frayed antenna wire can reduce how far the signal reaches.
+A bent or frayed antenna wire can reduce the signal.

 The Door Reverses Before Closing Fully